processone/docker-ejabberd/ecs/README.md

 ### Configuration

-Image is build by embedding an ejabberd Erlang/OTP standalone release in the image.
+Image is built by embedding an ejabberd Erlang/OTP standalone release in the image.

 The configuration of ejabberd Erlang/OTP release is customized with: